PortlandPerlMongers/pdx-pm-kwiki-data/markdown/PaulFenwick.md

-You can find my blog at http://pjf.id.au/blog/
+You can find my blog at http://pjf.id.au/blog/ and my business at http://perltraining.com.au/